-Graph 1 shows the number of fitness to practise concerns received between 2008-09 and 2012-13 compared to the total number of HCPC registrants.
+Graphs 1a and 1b shows the number of fitness to practise concerns received between 2008-09 and 2012-13 compared to the total number of HCPC registrants.
 The changes in volumes relate to the changes in our standard of acceptance.

-Graph 1 Total numbers of cases and registrants
+Graph 1a Total numbers of cases and percentage of register